chrisgalgojr/chrisgalgojr.github.io/cv.md

 ## Christopher Jr. Galgo

-I am a transdisciplinary researcher with experience in business model innovation, sustainability transitions, stakeholder engagement, and applied research.
+I am a transdisciplinary researcher with experience in business model innovation, sustainability transitions, stakeholder engagement, applied research and university teaching.

 I work across disciplines and sectors to understand complex challenges, identify opportunities, and develop practical solutions that create value for organisations, communities, and society.